EGaraldi/corecon/docs/tutorial.rst

    qlf['Kulkarni et al. 2019'].swap_limits()

-CoReCon uses python's None to indicate missing data entries.
-In case they need to be replaced (e.g. for plotting or operation on data), CoReCon provides the following utilities:
+CoReCon uses numpy.nan to indicate missing data entries.
+In case they need to be replaced (e.g. for plotting or operation on data), CoReCon provides the following utility:

 .. code-block:: python

-   qlf['Kulkarni et al. 2019'].none_to_value(0.0)
-   qlf['Kulkarni et al. 2019'].none_to_nan()
+   qlf['Kulkarni et al. 2019'].nan_to_value('values', 0.0)

-where the second is equivalent to passing np.nan to the first as parameter.
+where the first argument is a string among 'values', 'err_up', 'err_down', 'err_up2', 'err_down2', 'all' that specify in which
+DataEntry array NaN should be replaced.
+The second argument, i. e. the value to replace NaN with, can either be a scalar or an array of the appropriate shape.

 Finally, CoReCon provides a function that replaces all the entries in err_up, err_down, err_up2, err_down2 corresponding to upper or lower limits with a user defined value v, which can be specified as a fraction of the correspondent value entries.
+It can be used, e. g. to easily set arrow length when plotting limits with matplotlib.pyplot's errorbar() function.
-It can be used with:
+Error on limits can be set using:

 .. code-block:: python